Deadline extended to July 15, 2020

-Interested graduate students are invited to submit their previously unpublished work (after having removed all author identifiers for blind-review), along with a title page that includes contact information and affiliation, via email to Prof. Lilith Mahmud ([email protected]) by Sunday, June 10, 2018, with the subject line “SAE Paper Prize Submission.”
+Interested graduate students are invited to submit their previously unpublished work, along with a title page that includes contact information and affiliation, via email to Prof. Lilith Mahmud ([email protected]) by Sunday, June 10, 2018, with the subject line “SAE Paper Prize Submission.”

 Chelsi West of University of Texas-Austin was awarded the 2014 SAE Paper Prize for her paper entitled, “The Anthropologist Takes the Stand: Thoughts on Race, Belonging, and Ethnography in Albania.”
 Vividly ethnographic and theoretically engaged, West’s paper captures how race is imagined in post-communist Albania by honing in on its underlying tensions and frictions in everyday encounters and in the media.
 The author transforms her appearance and charged interrogation on an Albanian television talk show into a vector for nuanced analysis of racialization and exclusion.
 West’s investigation yields a newfound appreciation for ethnographic methodologies, especially for how the researcher’s subject position in the field becomes a locus of inquiry and insight.